 Below I give a description of what a typical day in the rainforest is like for me:

 I wake up at 5.30 am to the glorious sound of howler monkeys outside my tent!

-I get up and get dressed, taking care to check my boots for any creepy crawlies’.
+I get up and dressed, taking care to check my boots for any creepy crawlies!

 Breakfast is eggs, beans and rice, I opt for a tortilla (similar to a pancake but made with maize) with marmite!
 We share any food we have brought in with us, but fortunately for me, the Guatemalans and Americans I work with hate the taste of marmite and so my jar lasts the whole three months I am in the field 🙂

-I then start setting up for the day, getting all the bags ready for our finds, writing up reports etc, soon my team arrive and it is time to get our hands dirty!
+I then start setting up for the day, getting all the bags ready for our finds, writing up reports and so on.
+Soon my team arrive and it is time to get our hands dirty!

-At noon my helpers go back to camp to have lunch of yes, eggs, rice and beans.
-I stay behind to catch up on our findings and to have a little bit of time to myself.
+At noon my helpers go back to camp to have lunch of yes, eggs, rice and beans!
+I stay behind to catch up on our findings and to have a bit of time to myself.

-There is no privacy in the camp, so it is nice to have a bit of alone time, although I always have creatures to keep me company, such as the lovely pizote (coatimundi) or the sound of the orapendula bird!
+There is no privacy in the camp, so it is nice to have some time alone, although I always have the wildlife to keep me company, such as the lovely pizote (coatimundi) or the sound of the oropendula bird!